SamAllen06/lake_temp_work/documentation/working_with_docker_image/basic_linux.md

 This should prevent damage to your host.

 ### Hostname (container ID)
-Typically "hostname" refers to a network hostname (something you could see on your wifi router's settings), but in this case it has been set to your container id.
+Typically "hostname" refers to a network hostname (something you could see on your WiFi router's settings), but in this case it has been set to your container id.
 This is useful when you need to run docker commands on the container while it is running.
 (For instance, copying files to and from the container and your computer's filesystems.)

 ### Directory
 Directories on a file system are a tree.
-The root node (directory) on linux (and other unix-based OSes like MacOS) is the directory "/".
+The root node (directory) on Linux (and other UNIX-based OSes like MacOS) is the directory "/".
 (On Windows the root directory is "C:\\" or similar.)
 From here, you have a combination of directories and files.
 Directories (aka folders) contain references to other directories and files.
 Files are always leaves on the tree.
 (For the most part, technically if you get into links this gets a little more complex.)